-Through the years, Weimar Institute graduates have gained a reputation as hard-working, mission-minded young people prepared in head, heart and hand to follow God.
+Through the years, Weimar University graduates have gained a reputation as hard-working, mission-minded young people prepared in head, heart and hand to follow God.
 Many have served the Seventh-day Adventist Church within their chosen field.
-Graduates have served as missionaries both overseas and in their home country.
-Still others have sought out new ways to share Christ in their secular career.
-Weimar Institute is thankful for the positive contribution its alumni are making to the soon return of Jesus.
+Graduates have served as missionaries both overseas and in their home countries.
+Still others have sought out new ways to share Christ in their secular careers.
+Weimar University is thankful for the positive contribution its alumni are making to the soon return of Jesus.